Meanwhile...

 "Gran, you know that nobody in this family has to work!"

 "True...
 True."
-Grandma smiled at Matilda.
-She was wearing one of her Arabian silk galabeyas, a fuchsia and lime green one with a contrasting cobalt blue scarf tied around her hair.
+Grandma smiled at Vesper.
+She was wearing one of her silk galabeyas, a fuchsia and lime green one with a contrasting cobalt blue scarf tied around her hair.
 Her feet were bare, just the slightest glimpse of turquoise toenails peeking from under her swirling hem.
 Her good mood was surely because she hadn't yet discovered her unlocked magical room.
-Had Matilda jimmied the lock or had Grandma simply forgotten to seal the door?
+Had Vesper jimmied the lock or had Grandma simply forgotten to seal the door?
 I hardly thought that my lazy sister would go to all the trouble of breaking in simply to find a place to screw Jus Glaser.

 "Oh!"
-Matilda's eyes got big with mock surprise.
+Vesper's eyes got big with mock surprise.
 "Well..."

-Matilda got a wild, defiant look on her face.
+Vesper got a wild, defiant look on her face.
 "I AM!"

 I sighed.
 I'd heard this story many, many times in various versions, all of them probably true.
 "When is mom getting out of rehab?"